elgindavis/winterhearthco/src/pages/newsletters/volume-2/dmh-bipolar.md

 featured: false
 tags: ["Bipolar Disorder"]
 keywords: "Bipolar Disorder"
-description: "Though many choose to believe that Bipolar Disorder is as simple as being 'happy' one day and 'sad' the next, this is not actually the case.
+description: "Bipolar Disorder is not as simple as being 'happy' one day and 'sad' the next.
 What is Bipolar Disorder, and why is it so misunderstood?"
 author: {
     name: "Elgin Davis",
     role: "Main Content Writer",